Taraxa-project/taraxa-whitepapers/EN/Taraxa whitepaper [EN].md

 <br /><br />
 ### 4.3 Rapid Finalization

 In many blockchain networks, finality is a matter of probability.
-For example, in Bitcoin the convention is to wait for a transaction to be 6 blocks deep [[9]](#r9) (which takes on average 60 minutes) into the chain before accepting it as “finalized”, however the risk of network reordering is never zero, and the exact probabilities depend on how much hash power an assumed attacker is.
+For example, in Bitcoin the convention is to wait for a transaction to be 6 blocks deep [[9]](#r9) (which takes on average 60 minutes) into the chain before accepting it as “finalized”, however the risk of network reordering is never zero, and the exact probabilities depend on the assumed hash power of the attacker.
+The longest chain rule provides eventual finality, if you wait infinitely long, but not true or instant finality.

-This is also true for the block DAG, whereby the reordering risk falls off exponentially but is never truly zero.
+This lack of instant true finality also applies for the block DAG, whereby the reordering risk falls off exponentially but at not instant ever becomes zero.
 This may be acceptable for small, coin-only transactions, but often unacceptable for high-valued transactions and especially for smart contracts.

 Smart contracts (more on Section 5) are logic built on top of the blockchain.
-Unlike simple coin transfers exhibit only a single behavior – modifying the states of two predefined accounts, a smart contract could (and often do) impact many accounts at once, many of those could themselves be smart contracts and trigger a large-scale cascade of impact.
-On top of which, many such smart contract implement mechanisms with branching conditions based on previous states – e.g., auctions, trading algorithms.
+Unlike simple coin transfers which exhibit only a single behavior – modifying the states of two predefined accounts, a smart contract could (and often do) impact many accounts at once, many of those could themselves be smart contracts and trigger a large-scale cascade of impact.
+On top of which, many smart contracts implement mechanisms with branching conditions based on previous states – e.g., auctions and trading algorithms.
 All of this makes having a truly finalized state critically important.

-To reach fast finalization, we use a VRF-enabled fast PBFT process first proposed by the Algorand [[10]](#r10) project, in which a randomized subset of the network is chosen to cast a vote.
+To quickly reach true finalization, we use a VRF-enabled fast PBFT process first proposed by the Algorand [[10]](#r10) project, in which a randomized subset of the network is chosen to cast a vote, through a process of sortition.
 Unlike in Algorand and other similar protocols, this vote in Taraxa is far simpler and is asynchronous with block generation.

-As the block DAG grows, the network takes successive votes to place infinite weight on a specific Anchor Block, which then becomes a Period Block.
-The voting result is encoded into a block on the Finalization Chain.
+As the block DAG grows, the network takes successive votes to place “infinite” weight on a specific Anchor Block, which then becomes a Period Block.
+The irrevocable commitment of Anchor Block selection by byzantine agreement is thus adapted to GHOST rule by treating the commitment as “infinite” weight, thereby short-circuiting the need to wait an infinite time.
+Having committed to an Anchor Block, the finality is instantaneous.
+The voting result is encoded into blocks on the Finalization Chain (see Figure 1).
 This vote is very simple because it is not a vote on the contents or the validity of the block – that has been achieved already when constructing the block DAG by implicit voting through gossiping the block throughout the network – but purely on whether or not this is the Anchor Block that should become a Period Block.
 A much simpler vote means the voting process is much faster, as there are less assertions to validate among the randomly-selected committee members.
 Once a Period Block has been finalized, all blocks connected between the new Period Block and the last Period Block now have a deterministically-defined (in other words, finalized) ordering, forming a new Period within the block DAG.

+Encoded inside the blocks on the Finalization Chain are not just the Period Block and their associated votes (multi-signature is on the roadmap) but also a concurrent schedule (see Section 5 for more details) of all transactions within all the blocks included in the Period.
+A critical function during this process is to also identify overlapping transactions between blocks - for network reliability and security purposes, the overlap cannot be zero - so that they are removed from the aggregate schedule.
+A transaction is considered overlapping if, after the absolute ordering of the blocks have been established, transactions occurring in a later block has already appeared in an earlier block, then the one in the later block is considered overlapping and removed.
+The associated fee rewards for processing overlapping transactions are also removed.
+To further incentivize honest behaviors during block proposals, blocks in the DAG that exceed a certain overlap percentage will not receive block rewards.

 This finalization process is asynchronous to block generation.
 As the block DAG at the top grows, it is only concerned with transaction inclusion – in fact nodes do not even execute the transactions within the blocks.
-The block DAG is just for block validation and transaction inclusion and grows completely independently of the finalization and execution process that happens through voting.
+The block DAG is just for block validation, transaction inclusion, and fair transaction ordering and grows completely independently of the finalization and execution process that happens through voting.

 This decoupling of transaction inclusion vs. finalization & execution has a particularly interesting use case for stateless transactions, often found in applications involving IoT sensor data anchoring.
 A stateless transaction is one where the transaction has no logical relationship with other transactions, hence no subsequent transactions would depend on such stateless transactions.
 IoT data anchoring, where an IoT device periodically hash data sets collected over time and commit them into the blockchain, is a stateless transaction.
 Hence a stateless transaction is only concerned with transaction inclusion, which guarantees that it has made it into the blockchain, and since any amount of subsequent reordering has no impact on their validity, an IoT device has no need to wait for a finalization signal before anchoring another set of data.